Why do WWF use fundraisers?

 WWF fundraisers are trained not to ask people to become a member of WWF or to adopt an animal if they appear vulnerable.

-If you or somebody you know has felt uncomfortable with a WWF fundraiser, please let us know by calling our Supporter Care Team on 01483 426333 (Monday to Friday, 9am-5pm).
+If you or somebody you know has felt uncomfortable with a WWF fundraiser, please let us know by calling our Supporter Care Team on 0800 035 5929 (8am to 10pm, 7 days a week).

 Is the information that I give to a fundraiser secure?